 What host was Ford making in his secret lab?
 Unknown.
 Some think it was a modern version of mini-Ford (apparently not; when the MiB shot mini-Ford, it was clearly the old-style host; maybe it was an Emily host!).

 What is host “breaching” understood to be by Ford and others?
 Never mentioned in season two.
 Apparently most hosts who breach go insane, usually instantly.
 Apparently only a small number breach.

 What does decommissioning do?
 It’s compared to a lobotomy, and it looks physically extreme with that spinning thing.
 Yet Clementine, and the army of hosts, seem to be functioning, so what’s the deal?
 No information on that, either.
 Bernard was able to make Clementine function to hold a gun on Ford.

 What’s the deal with that Wolf?
 It has to be a host (because only the flies are real).
 Why do we only see it at massacres?
 Is it Arnold?

 Is there a story about Bernard and Maeve?
 It’s hard to tell from their dialog, but it’s possible (nothing emerged).

 How do the guns work?
 They can do major damage to physical objects as well as hosts.
 We’ve seen them knock down and bruise William, but we’ve also seen the MiB ignore being hit.
 Yet multiple rounds from Teddy seemed to knock him down and briefly out.

 For that matter, what’s the deal with “pyrotechnics” in the park?
 We see the Mesa Control Room approve the MiB’s use of two small charges, so it appears explosions are allowed, but tightly controlled, in the park (Ford must have enabled all known explosives, including the nitro, but we’re never told explicitly).

-What about knifes?
-We’ve seen Teddy protect Ford from a perceived knife thread (from the MiB), and this seems to be a Samaritan reflex programmed into the hosts to protect guests from other guests.
+What about knives?
+We’ve seen Teddy protect Ford from a perceived knife threat (from the MiB), and this seems to be a Samaritan reflex programmed into the hosts to protect guests from other guests.
 (Which is probably especially intense when it comes to Ford.)
 On the other hand, the MiB threatens to slit a guest’s throat at one point.
 Idle threat?